Proposal (353) to South American Classification Committee

 "I'm not aware that SACC has any formal guidelines on criteria for recognizing a population as established.
 And I'm not aware of any other body having as one of the criteria that the feral population in question should have reverted to "wild" type.
 No doubt these geese are breeding on the Falklands.
 Otherwise, all I know is that between 1944 and 1983, these geese still retained the look of barnyard geese, not the "wild" type.
 I don't know if I just am way off the mark in guessing how many generations it might take for "wild" phenotypes to reemerge in the absence of selection for them, or if the persistence of "barnyard" types suggests that, breeding notwithstanding, a steady stream of ongoing introductions is helping to maintain this population.
 But despite evidence of some level of local breeding, I have trouble bringing myself to vote in favor of this as an established population, based on the little that I know about the Falklands situation."

-Additional comments from T. Donegan: "With respect to Tom Schulenberg's comments, as noted in the Mallard proposal, the fact that an introduced population shows leucisms or domestic plumage traits should not affect its status.
+Additional comments from Anonymous: "With respect to Tom Schulenberg's comments, as noted in the Mallard proposal, the fact that an introduced population shows leucisms or domestic plumage traits should not affect its status.
 Columba livia is on the SACC list, and many South American populations of that species are melanistic or leucistic (not just the captive ones).
 Although one might not like these or other alien invaders very much, rejecting the inclusion on the SACC list of a long-established population of 300-600 birds (=No vote) is not sensible.
 Such strong data is not available for many of the introduced passerines already on the SACC list."

 Comments from Jaramillo: "NO - I agree with Schulenberg here that I am more comfortable accepting a wild type population than one that is clearly domestic in origin and phenotype.
 One reason is aesthetics, and I realize that is not very objective, but then again there is always some subjectivity in what we do and particularly in cases like these.
-I understand T. Donegan's point, and I think it is a good one, perhaps we should evaluate Rock Dove (Pigeon if you want to call it that) more closely, and in particular it should be assessed carefully in country lists to clarify if the populations are indeed truly wild or being maintained by releases.
+I understand Anonymous' point, and I think it is a good one, perhaps we should evaluate Rock Dove (Pigeon if you want to call it that) more closely, and in particular it should be assessed carefully in country lists to clarify if the populations are indeed truly wild or being maintained by releases.
 With these geese, one of the problems I have is that they may be maintained or at least partially maintained by farm escapees; at least it is not clear if this has been entirely discarded as a possibility.
 Overall I would rather not ever accept feral and domestic phenotype birds at all, but realize that we have some grey, or should I say gray areas here.
 There is a great deal of difference to me between releasing wild type Graylags from Europe, versus barnyard escapees of Greylag type domestic geese.
 It may well be just an aesthetic difference in the end, but I think it does also have some biological relevance."

 Additional comments from Stiles: "In view of Robin Woods's comments, I will change my vote on this one to YES.
 If the geese are now feeding and breeding away from humans and (this is to me a key point) expanding on their own into additional "wild" areas, then they should be considered "established".
 (This is not occurring in Colombia with either geese or mallards, to my knowledge).
 Regarding aesthetics, I do not regard "wild-type" plumage as particularly relevant here - the situation is not necessarily comparable to that in, say, fruit flies where the "wild-type" phenotype is tied to multiple developmental pathways.
 If mutant plumage type birds can survive, breed and spread along with "wild-types" without continual human releases, they are simply not being selected against as ferals.
 Here plumage coloration is a much more superficial feature that may not have anything to do with survival and breeding possibilities: the birds simply may not be "programmed" to select wild-type plumage over other, unrelated attributes.
 The Rock Dove illustrates this point perfectly.
 Cities, with their ledges, crevices and crannies in manmade structures, are now "natural" habitats for this species, which has apparently spread on its own into this habitat worldwide - it seems far-fetched to postulate separate human introductions in every city!
 While they feed mostly on human scraps and refuse, most of this is not specifically provided for them by humans and if people everywhere were to stop feeding bread in city parks, I very much doubt that Rock Doves would rapidly go extinct in cities worldwide.
 House Sparrows have declined in many areas as horses were replaced by motor cars and horse dung as a source of seed became scarce - but they are a long way from extinction, including in areas where they are naturalized!"